-Once you’ve got your community off the ground, discussion is flowing more freely, and both you and your members are settling into a rhythm, it’s time to think about extending the reach of your group.
+Once you’ve got your community off the ground, the discussion is flowing more freely, and both you and your members are settling into a rhythm, it’s time to think about extending the reach of your group.

-When it comes to growing your community.
-In order to attract people into your fold, they must first be made aware of it, and second, be convinced they have something to gain by joining.
+When it comes to growing your online community, in order to attract people into your fold, they must first be made aware of it, and second, be convinced they have something to gain by joining.